Income Tax on Marriage Gift: Taxation of Wedding Gifts Received Under Section 56

 The gift received by the wedding couple (without limit) on the occasion of the marriage is tax-free in their hands.

-For example: If your friend, relative, or any other person gifts you on your marriage, nothing will be taxable. - under a Will or by way of inheritance;
+For example, If your friend, relative, or any other person gifts you on your marriage, nothing will be taxable:- - under a Will or by way of inheritance;

-- in contemplation of death of payer;
+- in contemplation of the death of the payer;

-- educational or medical institution or fund etc. referred to u/s.
+- educational or medical institution or fund, etc., referred to u/s.
 10(23C);

 - trust or institution registered u/s.
 12AA.